ORIC Pharmaceuticals (NASDAQ:ORIC) Shares Gap Up to $22.09

-ORIC Pharmaceuticals, Inc. (NASDAQ:ORIC)’s share price gapped up before the market opened on Wednesday .
+ORIC Pharmaceuticals, Inc. (NASDAQ:ORIC) gapped up prior to trading on Wednesday .
 The stock had previously closed at $22.09, but opened at $22.83.
-ORIC Pharmaceuticals shares last traded at $22.85, with a volume of 1,023 shares trading hands.
+ORIC Pharmaceuticals shares last traded at $22.85, with a volume of 1,023 shares.

-A number of research analysts have issued reports on ORIC shares.
-Robert W. Baird restated a “buy” rating and set a $45.00 target price on shares of ORIC Pharmaceuticals in a research report on Sunday, June 6th.
-Zacks Investment Research downgraded shares of ORIC Pharmaceuticals from a “hold” rating to a “sell” rating in a research report on Wednesday, August 18th.
-HC Wainwright cut their target price on shares of ORIC Pharmaceuticals from $54.00 to $53.00 and set a “buy” rating on the stock in a research report on Wednesday, August 11th.
-Citigroup upgraded shares of ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating in a research report on Tuesday, July 6th.
-Finally, upgraded shares of ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating and set a $34.00 price target on the stock in a research report on Tuesday, July 6th.
-One analyst has rated the stock with a sell rating and five have issued a buy rating to the company’s stock.
-According to data from MarketBeat, ORIC Pharmaceuticals has a consensus rating of “Buy” and a consensus target price of $37.00.
+A number of equities research analysts have recently commented on the company.
+Citigroup raised ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating in a research report on Tuesday, July 6th. raised ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating and set a $34.00 target price for the company in a research report on Tuesday, July 6th.
+Robert W. Baird reiterated a “buy” rating and issued a $45.00 price target on shares of ORIC Pharmaceuticals in a research note on Sunday, June 6th. upgraded ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating and set a $34.00 price objective on the stock in a research note on Tuesday, July 6th.
+Finally, Zacks Investment Research cut ORIC Pharmaceuticals from a “hold” rating to a “sell” rating in a research note on Wednesday, August 18th.
+One analyst has rated the stock with a sell rating and five have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus target price of $37.00.

 ORIC Pharmaceuticals, Inc, a clinical-stage biopharmaceutical company, discovers and develops therapies for treatment of cancers.
 The company's lead product candidate is ORIC-101, a small molecule antagonist of the glucocorticoid receptor, which has been linked to resistance to multiple classes of cancer therapeutics across various solid tumors.